What Happens if My Spouse Hid Assets in our Divorce?

 Fraudulent Concealment Claim

-When one spouse failed to disclose assets at the time of the divorce, the other spouse has what we call a “fraudulent concealment” claim.
+When one spouse fails to disclose assets at the time of the divorce, the other spouse has what we call a “fraudulent concealment” claim.
 Unlike when a former spouse hides income and you can go to court to have child support or alimony awards increased, it’s more complicated when a spouse hides assets.
 In Connecticut, the procedure to try to redistribute assets takes longer, and the court’s burden of proof is harder to meet.

 Opening the Judgment to Address Hidden Assets During the Divorce

 Typically, you can only reopen a judgment within 4 months of the date of the judgment, and it has to be for one of a limited number of reasons.
-The only exception to that general rule is when a judge finds a”clear and convincing” proof of fraud.
+The only exception to that general rule is when a judge finds a “clear and convincing” proof of fraud.
 The reason for this high standard is that Courts don’t like to reopen a judgment since once a judgment issued, so there must be a strong and good compelling reason to reopen the divorce.
 In other words, it’s not enough to suspect that your ex hid assets.
 You need some proof.

 What About How Hidden Assets Impact Alimony and Child Support?

-A Motion to Open can also address alimony and child support but is limited to fraud that is alleged to have to occur prior to the final judgment.
+A Motion to Open can also address alimony and child support but is limited to fraud that is alleged to have occurred prior to the final judgment.
 When a former spouse hides income after the final judgment (or “Post Judgment”), you can go to court to modify alimony or child support.

 Because it can be so difficult to change a divorce judgment when you find out after the divorce that your spouse hid assets, it is crucial that you have an experienced divorce lawyer on board in advance of your hearing.
 Plus, there are also specific standards the court will use to determine whether a fraud has occurred with which your lawyer will need to be familiar.